Australian Institute of Health and Welfare (2022) Palliative care services in Australia, AIHW, Australian Government, accessed 02 July 2022.

 For demographic tables, patient characteristics are determined at a single point in each year, ensuring each person is only counted once in the year.

-State and territory are determined according to the patient’s residential postcode as recorded on the Medicare Enrolment file.
+State and territory are determined according to the patient’s residential postcode as recorded on the Consumer Directory.
 If the patient’s state or territory is unknown, then the state or territory of the pharmacy supplying the item is reported.

 Britt H, Miller GC, Henderson J, Bayram C, Valenti L, Wong C et al. 2015.
 General practice activity in Australia 2014–15.
 General practice series no. 38.
 Sydney: Sydney University Press.